Bathory (album): Artwork and packaging

+The album's sleeve erroneously states that the album was recorded at Elektra Studios instead of Heavenshore Studio.
+Additionally, the track "Storm Of Damnation" was not listed on the track listing for the album's original pressing due to an error on the band's part.

+Reception and legacy

+Bathory is considered by some to be the first black metal album.

 AllMusic critic Rob Ferrier wrote: "The music itself has a certain lo-fi charm, and if you're into this sort of thing the raw power of this debut cannot be ignored."
 Also writing for AllMusic, Eduardo Rivadavia has stated that the record and its follow-up The Return…… were "so inaccessible, so unprecedented in their abrasive anti-commercialism, as to be ahead of their time, carving a niche all their own within this quickly developing subgenre."
 Canadian journalist Martin Popoff called the album "a cruel joke but a historically poignant one" and remarked how, despite striving "to be the leading edge of repellent extreme", Quorthon's debut is very musical "versus the black-hearted Norwegian acts" that would cite him as a main influence.